 Frequently Asked Questions

-Listed below are several frequently asked questions about the roles of Independent Review Organizations (IROs) and corporate integrity agreements (CIAs).
+Listed below are several frequently asked questions about the roles of Independent Review Organizations (IROs) and OIG Corporate Integrity Agreements (CIAs).

 If you are unable to find the answer you are searching for, please give the IRO team a call at (703) 683-9600 ext.
 410 or click here to contact lead IRO consultant Tom Herrmann online.

 - What is a Corporate Integrity Agreement?

 - What is a Certification of Compliance Agreement?

 - What are the common elements of a CIA with regards to compliance programs?